thosmos/thosmos.util/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/thosmos/util.svg)](https://clojars.org/thosmos/util)

-A Clojure library that contains a few utility functions I find myself re-using here and there ... this is mainly just for my self, but who knows ...
+A Clojure library that contains a few utility functions I find myself re-using here and there... this is mainly just for my self...

 ## License

 Copyright © 2019 Thomas Spellman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+All code is public domain